LLxprt Privacy-First Telemetry

 Q: I see sensitive information in logs despite redaction being enabled A: Some patterns may not be caught by automatic redaction.
 Consider adding custom redaction patterns or disabling logging for sensitive workflows.

 Q: How do I permanently delete all conversation logs?
-A: Remove the entire conversation log directory: rm -rf ~/.llxprt/conversations/
+A: Remove the entire conversation log directory.
+This Linux example honors LLXPRT_DATA_HOME, then LLXPRT_CONFIG_HOME, then the Linux default; see Application Directories for the macOS and Windows defaults:

 Getting Help